test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

     Python script to start the documentation build

-  - ``setup.py``
+  - ``build_backend.py``

-    Python script to install the package sources.
-This includes the execution of ``genpackagedoc.py``.
+    Custom build backend to execute additional installation steps.
+This includes the execution of ``genpackagedoc.py`` and the deletion of previous build artefacts and installation folders.

+  - ``pyproject.toml``

-    Therefore building the documentation is part of the installation process.
+    Main configuration file for the installation of the component

   - ``dump_repository_config.py``

     Little helper to dump the repository configuration to console

-  - ``readme.rst2md.py``

-    Little helper to convert the RST version of the README file to MD format separately (``setup.py`` also does this).

 //